UIS NorthStar Initiative

 Tactics to help achieve this strategy include:

-• Mid-cycle budget cuts: Proposals for 2-, 3- and 4-percent cuts were presented in November to the University Budget and Planning Committee.
-The Chancellor's Cabinet received the committee's recommendations in December and voted in early January.
-The outcome of this budget-cut exercise will be announced the week of Jan.
-13.
+• FY 2025 mid-cycle budget cuts: Proposals for 2-, 3- and 4-percent cuts were presented in November 2024 to the University Budget and Planning Committee.
+The Chancellor's Cabinet received the committee's recommendations and voted in early January 2025.
+The outcome of this budget-cut exercise was announced to division leaders soon after and implemented immediately.

-• Other initiatives: Developing a strategy for use and distribution of the remaining Strategic Investment Fund dollars (approximately $1.1 million); exploring funding model changes in areas that generate non-state dollars; a space utilization study (to begin in February 2025); and continued reviews of our scholarship distribution.
+• Other initiatives: Develop a strategy for use and distribution of the remaining Strategic Investment Fund dollars (approximately $1.1 million); explore funding model changes in areas that generate non-state dollars; identify opportunities to reduce contract expenditures; and continue to review our scholarship distribution.

 One-color icon of a rolled up diploma, tied in the middle.